henribxn/udacityprojects_term2/SentimentAnalysisFinance/README.md

 ## Licensing, Acknowledgements
 - This project was completed as part of the `Udacity Data Scientist Nanodegree`.
 Data were provided by Udacity.
 The data was originally sourced by Udacity from Starbucks.
+- The Kaggle data set on Sentiment Analysis for Financial News, and therefore I do not share this data set but you can find it here: https://www.kaggle.com/ankurzing/sentiment-analysis-for-financial-news/kernels